Environmental Services Division

 3. Issue both local E&S Control and DEQ VSMP Construction General Permit Permits

-4. Manage construction and annual BMP Inspection Services
+4. Inspect construction activities and manage annual BMP Inspection Services

 5. Review and release surety bonds for land disturbance activities

-6. Review and approve As-Built drawings for inclusion inot the City of Franklin /Southampton County GIS System
+6. Review and approve As-Built drawings for inclusion into the City of Franklin GIS System

 7. Review and approve BMP maintenance agreements where applicable